ElektraInitiative/PermaplanT/doc/usecases/map_timeline.md

 - **Precondition:**
   The user has opened the app and selected a map.
 - **Main success scenario:**
-  The user selects the timeline view and uses the scroll bar with a month granularity or date field to navigate to a different point in time.
+  The user selects the timeline view and uses the scroll bar with a month granularity or date field.
+  This allows navigation to a different points in the past, present and future.
   The scroll bar visually indicates in which months there are changes and at which months the map is empty (without plants).
   During a mousehover over the scroll bar it shows hints which month would be selected on a click.
   The map updates to show the state of the garden at the selected time.